Trustworthy AI Lab

 Applications based on Machine Learning and/or Deep Learning carry specific (mostly unintentional) risks that are considered within AI ethics.
 As a consequence, the quest for trustworthy AI has become a central issue for governance and technology impact assessment efforts, and has increased in the last four years, with focus on identifying both ethical and legal principles.

-Z-Inspection® is a holistic process used to evaluate the trustworthyness of AI-based technologies at different stages of the AI lifecycle.
-It focuses, in particular, on the identification and discussion of ethical issues and tensions through the elaboration of socio-technical scenarios.
-It uses the general European Union’s High-Level Expert Group’s (EU HLEG) guidelines for trustworthy AI.
+The Z-Inspection® process provides a holistic and dynamic framework to evaluate the trustworthiness of specific AI systems at different stages of the AI lifecycle, including intended use, design, and development.
+It focuses, in particular, on the discussion and identification of ethical issues and tensions through the analysis of socio-technical scenarios and a requirement-based framework for ethical and trustworthy AI.

 The ethical and societal implications of artificial intelligence systems raise concerns.
 In this article, we outline a novel process based on applied ethics, namely, Z-Inspection®, to assess if an AI system is trustworthy.
 We use the definition of trustworthy AI given by the high-level European Commission’s expert group on AI.
 Z-Inspection® is a general inspection process that can be applied to a variety of domains where AI systems are used, such as business, healthcare, and public sector, among many others.
 To the best of our knowledge, Z-Inspection® is the first process to assess trustworthy AI in practice.